thosgood/this-weeks-finds/markdown/151-200/week185.md

 distributes over the colimits.
 Having colimits is like having addition;
 the monoidal structure is like multiplication.
 We call a 2-rig "symmetric" if the monoidal structure is symmetric; this is like being commutative.
-The most important 2-rig of all is the category Set, since this is the free 2-rig on no generators.
+The most important 2-rig of all is the category \mathsf{Set}, since this is the free 2-rig on no generators.
 It's also the free symmetric 2-rig on no generators.